 Data loss prevention tools are an important piece of your information security tech stack

 Data loss prevention is a much bigger topic than just the tools used to help prevent breaches and data loss.
-IT teams, and all employees, need to understand how to prevent data loss before they put all of their faith into a tool.
-But, when most people think about data loss prevention, they think about data loss prevention tools.
+IT teams, and all employees, need to understand how to prevent data loss before they put all of their faith in a tool.
+However, when most people think about data loss prevention, they only think about data loss prevention tools.

-There are different types of data loss prevention tools available.
-Many organizations use more than one solution, based the their IT infrastructure.
-It’s important to understand the types of data loss prevention tools available, and the circumstances when you would need to use them.
+There are different types of data loss prevention tools available, many organizations use more than one solution, based on their IT infrastructure.
+It is important to understand the types of data loss prevention tools available, and the circumstances when you would need to use them.

 Why You Need Data Loss Prevention Tools

 What is data loss prevention?
-In simple terms, it’s the set of processes, training, and solutions in place to prevent sensitive information from leaving an organization’s internal data environment.
+In simple terms, it is the set of processes, training, and solutions put in place to prevent sensitive information from leaving an organization’s internal data environment.

-On the next level of why you need a data loss prevention tool is for organizational security.
-Information is the true currency of modern business.
-From the strategic advantage of a company’s intellectual property to the profits criminals make from selling student information on the dark web; information is big money.
+Organizational security is another level where a data loss prevention tool is needed.
+Information is the true currency of modern business, from the strategic advantage of a company’s intellectual property to the profits criminals make from selling student information on the dark web; information is big money.
 When a data breach does occur, it can cost the organization hundreds of thousands to millions of dollars.
 In fact, a recent National Cyber Security Alliance report found that 60% of small and mid-sized businesses don’t survive more than 6 months after a cyber attack.

-For these three basic reasons, organizations of all types and sizes use data loss prevention tools to run compliance audits and reporting and protect sensitive business and customer information.
+For these three basic reasons, organizations of all types and sizes use data loss prevention tools to run compliance audits and reporting as well as protect sensitive business and customer information.

 A Brief Overview of Data Loss Prevention Tools

 There are a few different categories of data loss prevention tools available.
 Some companies provide a full solution suite, while others may specialize in just one or a few areas.
-Some organizations need data loss prevention tools for all of these situations, while others may only need one or two of them.
+Some organizations may need data loss prevention tools for all of the above stated situations, while others may only need one or two tools.
 It’s important to know what types of data loss prevention tools you need, and how they work with your IT and security infrastructure.

 Hardware Data Loss Prevention Tools

 The data recovery side of hardware data loss prevention focuses on the ability to reclaim data that has been lost due to hardware (or software) malfunction.
-So, if you’ve fried a motherboard or the device just plain gave up on life, you’ll want to be able to get your important files and family photos off of it.
+So, if you’ve fried the motherboard or the device died, you’ll want to be able to get your important files and family photos back.
 Most organizations have solved this issue with automatic cloud backups.

 A note on data recovery should include at least a brief conversation on recently popularized ransomware.
 Perhaps the most well known example of this is the WannaCry attack in 2017.
 But this happens often on a much smaller scale as well.
-As ransomware was first making its debut, many organizations were forced to pay the ransom for their data.
+When ransomware first made its debut, many organizations were forced to pay the ransom for their data.
 They simply could not operate without it.